 Most polyester fabrics may be machine-washed using warm water, but check care labels first.

 Tumble dry polyester garments on low heat.
 Remove them from the dryer while they're still slightly damp to prevent wrinkles and avoid a static buildup.
 If ironing is required, use a low heat: Polyester will melt beneath a hot iron.

 As a general rule of thumb, all denim should be turned inside-out and washed on the slowest spin cycle and lowest temperature to cut down on friction and reduce fade.
 You should also limit the number of denim pieces in the machine to three or four pairs for the same reason.

-If there are creases you want rid of, set your iron to a high temperature setting but use steam and preferably a cloth between the denim and the iron to prevent shine.
+If there are creases, you want to set your iron to a high-temperature setting but use steam and preferably a cloth between the denim and the iron to prevent shine.